wso2/identity-apps/README.md

 The respective build artifacts could be found inside the build folder. (`apps/(myaccount|console)/build`)

+## Configuration Guide

+The portals i.e. Console & My Account are configurable using the `deployment.toml` when they are hosted inside the Identity Server.
+Read through our [configurations guidelines](./docs/CONFIGURATION.md) to learn about the configuration process.

 ## Troubleshoot

 - If you face any out of memory build failures, make sure that you have set maven options to `set MAVEN_OPTS=-Xmx384M`